 Encompass has been created to highlight this situation.
 It is the implementation of key partnership working between the police and schools.
 The aim of sharing information with local schools is to allow ‘Key Adults’ the opportunity of engaging with the child and to provide access to support that allows them to remain in a safe but secure familiar environment.
 Further information is available via Operation Encompass.

-In order to achieve this, the Multi-Agency Safeguarding Hub (MASH) will share police information of all domestic incidents where one of our pupils has been present, with the Designated Safeguarding Lead(s) (DSL).
+In order to achieve this, the police will share information of all domestic incidents where one of our pupils has been present, with the Designated Safeguarding Lead(s) (DSL).
 On receipt of any information, the DSL will decide on the appropriate support the child requires, this should be covert dependent on the needs and wishes of the child.
-All information sharing and resulting actions will be undertaken in accordance with the Metropolitan Police and MASH Encompass Protocol Data Sharing Agreement.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.

-The purpose and procedures in have been shared with all parents and governors, is detailed as part of the school’s Safeguarding Policy and published on our school website.
+The purpose and procedures in Operation Encompass have been shared with all parents and governors, is detailed as part of the school’s Safeguarding Policy and published on our school website.

 Violence Against Women and Girls (VAWG)

 VAWG is defined as any act of gender–based violence that results in, or is likely to result in physical, sexual or psychological harm or suffering to women including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life.
 VAWG is the umbrella term which brings together multiple forms of serious violence such as crimes committed in the name of “honour”; domestic abuse; female genital mutilation (FGM); forced marriage; sexual violence, abuse, exploitation and rape; stalking; harassment; trafficking for sexual exploitation; prostitution.
 If members of staff have a concern about or knowledge of any VAWG incidents, they will share it immediately with the DSL with a view to referring to appropriate agencies.
-We also note Southwark’s VAWG Strategy.

 So-called ‘honour-based’ abuse (HBA) (including Female Genital Mutilation and Forced Marriage)